Conference Day Two

 9:00 am Managing Geopolitical Risk in Sourcing of Medical Isotopes & Enriched Stable Isotopes (ESIs) to Safeguard Supply Continuity & Patient Access Through International Cooperation, Supplier Diversity & Accelerating Domestic Capacity

-• Ira Goldman Nuclear Medicine Industry & Legislative Affairs, Bartlett Hill Enterprises
+• Ira Goldman Senior Advisor, Government and Industry Relations, Bartlett Hill Enterprises

 Synopsis